boris-korotkov/CE_AUTOMATION/project.md

 bluestacks_command = "C:\Program Files\BlueStacks_nxt\HD-Player.exe" --instance Rvc64_14 --cmd launchAppWithBsx --package "com.feelingtouch.clonewar"
 adb_port = 5695
 language = en
-scenario = Supply_Depot_Farming, Guild_Event_Check
+workflows = Supply_Depot_Farming, Guild_Event_Check
 [Adidas]
 nox_command = "C:\Program Files\Nox\bin\Nox.exe" -clone:Nox_1 -startPackage:com.feelingtouch.clonewar
 bluestacks_command = "C:\Program Files\BlueStacks_nxt\HD-Player.exe" --instance Rvc64_5 --cmd launchAppWithBsx --package "com.feelingtouch.clonewar"
 adb_port = 5605
 language = ru
-scenario = Supply_Depot_Farming, Guild_Event_Check
+workflows = Supply_Depot_Farming, Guild_Event_Check
-2. After instance is started is has to run a series of clicks, screen area captures, and captured areas assessment described in the scenarios file which can can either INI, YAML, or JSON.
+2. After an instance is started is has to run a series of clicks, screen area captures, and captured areas assessment described in the workflow file which can can either INI, YAML, or JSON.
-3. The commands should follow a pre-defined patterns and should allow new commands if needed.
+3. The commands should follow a pre-defined patterns and should allow new commands to be added if needed.
 The command examples with expected actions are below.
 All coordinates are to be relative to the emulator window.
 3a. delay(10) - pause execution for 10 second;
 3b. click(100,200) - click on point with coordinates x=100 and y=200;
 3c. compare_with_text(200,300, 80, 20, 'Guild') - capture a window area with top left corner coordinates x=200 and y=300, with width =80 and height=20, convert the captured area to text and compare the converted text with 'Guild'.
 The command result should return either True or False